 Eat Pizza in Naples

+No trip to Campania is complete without a trip to Naples.
+It’s the vibrant cultural hub of Italy that is widely credited as the birthplace of pizza.
 There is so much to do around Naples with historical sites, restaurants, markets, museums, palaces, and beaches that it’s worthy of its own trip.
-No matter your interest Naples likely has something to pique your interest.
+No matter your interest, Naples likely has something to pique your interest.

-We’re far from experts, but if you’re looking for the spot in Naples’s head to L’Antica Pizzeria da Michele or Gino Sorbillo for an incredible pizza.
-Our friends Mindi and Daryl have an awesome guide about pizza in Naples.
+The food here is religious, and it’s essential to locals.
+Pizza is so prized in the city that in 1984, the Associazione Verace Pizza Napoletana was formed to protect and preserve “true Neapolitan pizza.”
+We’re far from experts, but if you’re looking for a spot in Naples, head to L’Antica Pizzeria da Michele or Gino Sorbillo for an incredible pizza.
+Our friends Mindi and Daryl have an excellent guide about pizza in Naples.

 Take a trip to Marina Puolo